Selma Methodist Church

-The Selma Methodist Church is a historic church located north of AR 4 in the town of Selma, Arkansas.
+The Selma Methodist Church is a historic church located along AR 293 in Selma, Arkansas.
 The wood-frame church was built c.
 1874, and is a well preserved rural Gothic Revival structure.
 Its main facade has narrow Gothic windows with pointed arches flanking the center entry, which is topped by a similarly pointed transom.
 The side walls have five windows each, matching those on the main facade.
 The apse is located in a half-octagon bay on the north side, whose two windows are also like the others, only shorter.
 The main entrance is topped by a small octagonal bell chamber mounted on a square base; there is no steeple.

 The building was originally built for a Baptist congregation, which shared the building with the local Methodists after the latter's church was destroyed by fire.
 The Methodists acquired the building in 1885.
+The congregation was closed by the United Methodist Church in 1992.

 It was built in a Gothic Revival style and was added to the National Register in 1972.